Free startup ideas.Browse

 When this framework fails

 If you don't actually live anywhere unusual, this framework collapses.
 A generic knowledge worker hunting for the future in their day job will produce generic ideas.
-The framework rewards founders who already accidentally built asymmetric information by being in the right community three years ago.
-It punishes founders trying to manufacture that position from scratch.

 If you can't point to your frontier with a straight face, pair this with Naval's specific-knowledge framework (which forces you to inventory what you already know) or Pieter Levels' tribe-and-ship approach (which lets the tribe define your frontier for you).